These snowman-shaped Vegan Meringue Cookies will be a hit at your next wintertime gathering. They are sweet, crisp, airy and completely adorable!

 For the remaining meringue ingredients, you’ll need vanilla extract, sugar & cream of tartar.
 Now the cream of tartar isn’t 100% necessary, it just helps the meringue hold its shape better.
 You can find it in the spice aisle at your local grocer.

-For the little carrot noses, you’ll need 1-2 drops of natural food coloring.
+For the little carrot noses, you’ll need 1-2 drops of food coloring.
 Just reserve 1/3 cup of the meringue and mix in the color.
-Don’t over do it, because the meringue could become runny.
-Natural powders work well, too
+Don’t overdo it, because the meringue could become runny.

 You can totally get creative with the snowmen scarves.
 I used ribbon, but vegan rope candy or sour candy strips can be used, too.